 What this means is that the existing morphological data, which had previously grouped the tree lobster ecomorphs together needed to be reevaluated, as the molecular evidence showed that each of the some of the tree lobsters had through convergent adaptation acquired their ecomorph, serving as an effective way to thrive in a nonarboreal lifestyle.
 Notably, other ecomorphs, such as giant winged stick insects, and those with leaf shapes, also had arisen multiple times in the various lineages.

 Lord Howe Island as it exists today is the remnants of a shield volcano dating only seven million years old, which makes this story's place here in The Deep questionable at first, but of course, LHISI has only been there within that span.
 Just as the island did not emerge fully formed from the sea, neither did the LHISI.
 The island is one part of a long stretch of terrain, now almost entirely underwater, that once composed the microcontinent geologists call Zealandia.
-The process by which land, and more importantly for this story and others, islands, form and fall helps to bridge the long gaps of time when LHISI ancestors dwelled elsewhere, and is detailed in further nuance in another post, Island Hopping.

 So, while the recovery of the Lord Howe Island Stick Insect is a story of the shallows, the movement, the distribution, the origin and evolution of these types of stick insect, especially our Lord Howe Island native, is soundly one of The Deep.